 It was estimated last year that, on average, Canadians spent around $1,593 on Christmas.
 From what I understand of the PwC Canadian Holiday Report*, that includes gifts, decorations, and other holiday activities.
 Suffice to say, we spend a lot during December, which might seem strange given our choice of holiday films.
 There is a large group of Christmas adjacent movies which criticize capitalism and the structures or institutions involved with capital.
 Specifically, they reject the monetary systems which organize and distribute money.
 But they are still pro-money, as characters often blow their life’s savings to buy things for themselves and others.
-The Last Holiday is a modern example of this genre, as it’s a strongly critical film which takes place around Christmas/New Years.
-The antagonists in the film aren’t necessarily evil, but they are members of an evil and heartless institution which puts more importance on money than people.
+The Last Holiday is a modern example of this tradition, as it’s equally critical and fun, and although it’s not specifically about Christmas/New Years, it takes place around those events.
+The antagonists in this film aren’t necessarily evil, but they are members of an evil and heartless institution which puts more importance on money than people.
 The Last Holiday thus makes a distinction between greed and wealth, possession and worth.

 Like A Christmas Carol, The Last Holiday suggests that money isn’t the most important thing and that our economic system undermines our moral system.
 Queen Latifah’s character, Georgia, infuriates the various antagonists because she doesn’t care about money, she doesn’t treat it with respect, and she stops giving it value.
 Her actions suggest that we give money it’s perceived power, which means that its value depends on us.
 The second Georgia dismisses her job and salary, her boss panics and tries to offer her more money.
 This trend continues throughout the film, as Georgia keeps spending her life’s savings, only to make money off it, by coincidence.
 It’s as though capitalism itself keeps trying to bribe Georgia, to bring her back into the system and to stop her from converting anyone.